pese-git/cherrypick/cherrypick_annotations/README.md

 }
 ```

-When used with `cherrypick_generator`, code similar to the following will be generated:
+With `cherrypick_generator`, code like the following will be generated:

 ```dart
 final class $AppModule extends AppModule {